|Application deadline:||No official deadline for application - Registration in September - students are to allow 6-8 weeks for processing.|

 There is an initial two-week orientation period that includes an introduction to studying at the School, sessions on key computing and study skills and an introduction to major groups of pathogens.
 This is followed by two compulsory modules; Parasitology & Entomology and Analysis & Design of Research Studies.
 Further recommended modules include Critical Skills for Tropical Medicine and Molecular Biology.
 Sessions on basic computing, molecular biology and statistics are run throughout the term for all students.

-C1: Epidemiology & Control of Malaria; Molecular Biology & Recombinant DNA Techniques; Advanced Immunology 1; Designing Disease Control Programmes in Developing Countries
+Slot 1: Epidemiology & Control of Malaria; Molecular Biology & Recombinant DNA Techniques; Advanced Immunology 1; Designing Disease Control Programmes in Developing Countries

-C2: Advanced Diagnostic Parasitology; Advanced Immunology 2; Design and Analysis of Epidemiological Studies; Statistical Methods in Epidemiology
+Slot 2: Advanced Diagnostic Parasitology; Advanced Immunology 2; Design and Analysis of Epidemiological Studies; Statistical Methods in Epidemiology

-D1: Advanced Training in Molecular Biology; Vector Sampling, Identification & Incrimination; Spatial Epidemiology in Public Health; Tropical Environmental Health
+Slot 3: Advanced Training in Molecular Biology; Vector Sampling, Identification & Incrimination; Spatial Epidemiology in Public Health; Tropical Environmental Health

-D2: Immunology of Parasitic Infection; Molecular Biology Research Progress & Applications; Vector Biology & Vector Parasite Interaction; Epidemiology & Control of Communicable Diseases; Genetic Epidemiology
+Slot 4: Immunology of Parasitic Infection; Molecular Biology Research Progress & Applications; Vector Biology & Vector Parasite Interaction; Epidemiology & Control of Communicable Diseases; Genetic Epidemiology

-E: Antimicrobial Chemotherapy; Immunology of Parasitic Infection: Practice; Integrated Vector Management; Molecular Cell Biology & Infection; AIDS
+Slot 5: Antimicrobial Chemotherapy; Immunology of Parasitic Infection: Practice; Integrated Vector Management; Molecular Cell Biology & Infection; AIDS

 Residential Field Trip